stevebuik/Stu/README.md

 ## Design

 Stu is a reagent component which is passed protocol impl to provide data.
-That data is checking using a spec to ensure it's correct.
+That data is checked using a spec to ensure it's correct.

 This provides two benefits: